devel0/knowledge/git/change-remote.md

 ## switch to a new remote

+- change `alias` with an internal name to use when refers to an repo address
+- change `new-repo-address` with repo address to associate with `alias`

 ```
 git clone original-repo-address
 cd project
 git remote add alias new-repo-address
+git
 git branch --all
+git fetch alias branch
 git checkout remotes/alias/branch
 ```